scott-white/site/content/welcome.md

 * [Software](#software)
 * [Books](#books)

-Hey there, Scott here, and I'm working towards my Masters in Statistics.
 I have spent a lot of time over the last several years reading material on personal development as the idea relates to most areas of life.
 When I come across people I inevitably want to share some of this information, and accompanying resources, with them.
 The only problem is I sometimes only have a few minutes with them, so this leads to the problem of how do I maximise my interaction with them.
-So that's the idea for my site, The Helping Hand.
+So that's the idea for my site.

 On this website I will try to share as many useful ideas I can.
 Sometimes they will take the form of posts, and other times it will just be short links to other places I have relied on myself.
 Everything I share here will be something I have personally applied to my life in some way.

 So the first idea I want to share with you is **[the need to start](https://jamesclear.com/optimal)**.
 It's an idea that gets thrown around everywhere, but that's because it's so important.
 If you don't start somewhere, then nothing will come of an idea.
 No matter how great it is.
-This website is currently an embodiment of it.
-There's a single page on this site right now, and it's not too fancy, but it'll serve my purpose for the moment.
-I plan on learning more about Jekyll to generate a more organized site over the summer, but until then this will have to do.

 Without further ado...